source8marie/AniMotion/css/series.md

     }
 }
 ```
-Description: Adjusts the grid layout and text sizes for smaller screen sizes to ensure the page remains legible and well-organized.
+Adjusts the grid layout and text sizes for smaller screen sizes to ensure the page remains legible and well-organized.